Kraft process: Blowing

 The finished cooked wood chips are blown to a collection tank called a blow tank that operates at atmospheric pressure.
 This releases a lot of steam and volatiles.
 The volatiles are condensed and collected; in the case of northern softwoods this consists mainly of raw turpentine.

 Screening

-Screening of the pulp after pulping is a process whereby the pulp is separated from large shives, knots, dirt and other debris.
-The accept is the pulp.
-The material separated from the pulp is called reject.
+Screening of the pulp after pulping is a process whereby the pulp (called accept) is separated from large shives, knots, dirt and other debris (called reject).

 The screening section consists of different types of sieves (screens) and centrifugal cleaning.
 The sieves are normally set up in a multistage cascade operation because considerable amounts of good fibres can go to the reject stream when trying to achieve maximum purity in the accept flow.

 The fiber containing shives and knots are separated from the rest of the reject and reprocessed either in a refiner or is sent back to the digester.
 The content of knots is typically 0.5–3.0% of the digester output, while the shives content is about 0.1–1.0%.